spectivePer/Splits/Planning Docs/Milestone/Milestone 1.md

 - 91.2% No
 - 8.8% Yes

-Users who don't have a splitting app installed don't like the UI or don't know that splitting apps existed.
+Users who don't have a splitting app installed don't like the UI or didn't know that splitting apps existed.
 Others are too lazy, estimate splits and then venmo, or use a calculator (venmo can now multiply, divide, add, and subtract).
-Finally, there are useres who don't believe they have a need for a splitting app or believe that splitting apps are inconvenient.
+Finally, there are users who don't believe they have a need for a splitting app or believe that splitting apps are inconvenient.

 Users who have splitting apps installed use Zoom (2 people) or Splitwise (1 person).
 They like the convenience, ease of use, and quick money transfer without cash.